-Finding Balance Between Family And Career
+Finding Balance Between Career Woman Vs Family Woman

 Define Balance For You

-First, we need to take a look at what balance even means.
+First, we need to take a look at what balance career and family even means.
 It means different things to different people, so what does it look like for you?
 It can mean limiting your work hours to 40 hours a week and being home for dinner every night, or it can mean working 10-12-hour days 4 days a week so that you can have a long weekend with your family every week.
 It can mean going into to work early and missing your kids going off to school but being there to see them come back home.
 Or going in late so you can have family time in the morning.
-To find the right balance you first need to define what balance means for you.
+To find the right working mother balance you first need to define what balance means for you.
 What would be ideal?
 What are your priorities and non-negotiables?

 Create A Schedule